CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 ### Phase 3: Cross-Platform Zero-Trust Enclave (Proton VPN + Kill Switch)
 * **Hardening Obsolete Infrastructure (MacBook Pivot):** Enforced a Strict Kill Switch on a legacy MacBook Pro running macOS High Sierra (End-of-Life).
 If the encrypted tunnel drops for a millisecond, the network adapter is severed at the hardware level, effectively "air-gapping" the vulnerable machine from the local network while maintaining an AES-256 shield.
 * **The Mobile Bunker (Note 20 Ultra):** Implemented Layer 3 Traffic Isolation via Android's "Block connections without VPN" kernel setting.
-The Termux terminal now operates as a "Ghost."
+The Termux terminal now operates silently.
 ISP and local eavesdroppers cannot sniff SSH sessions or cloud-bridge payloads.
 * **Secure AI Orchestration:** By serving the GodMode UI locally over Python and tunneling it through Proton, we achieved a Hybrid Intelligence Pipeline.
 Heavy compute is securely passed to Gemini/Claude, while sensitive telemetry is analyzed offline by Gemma 2B.

 ---